rspamd/rspamd/ideas.md

 * Difficulty: low to medium
 * Required skills: C, C++ (and C++11 in particular), SWIG
 * Possible mentors: cebka, az

+### Support of HTTPCrypt in the Web interface

+Currently, rspamd supports opportunistic encryption of all messages.
+However, the web interface does not support encryption at all.
+The idea is to grab [libsodium-js](https://github.com/jedisct1/libsodium.js) and adopt its primitives for rspamd cryptobox (namely, replacing salsa20 with chacha20 and slight poly1305 authenticator modification).

+* Difficulty: medium
+* Required skills: Javascript
+* Possible mentors: cebka